History behind DPN

 To most in the Deaf Community, especially Gallaudet alumni, faculty, staff and students, who was president of the University was of major consequence.
 By 1988, no one at Gallaudet doubted the ability of deaf people to do whatever they wanted to do.
 The big question was whether or not the administration and Board of Trustees really believed the same thing.

 Edward Miner Gallaudet was the president that served the longest-46 years-from 1864 until he retired in 1910.
 As you know, his father and Laurent Clerc co-founded the first school for deaf children in the United States.
 Due to this and the fact that his mother was also deaf, he knew and used sign language his entire life.

 Next was Dr. Percival Hall, a hearing man who graduated from Gallaudet's Normal Department as it was known then, a department established for the instruction of hearing teachers of deaf students.
 Dr. Hall served from 1910 until he retired in 1945.

-The reigns were then passed on to Dr. Leonard M. Elstad, who—like Hall—had received his master's degree from Gallaudet.
+The reins were then passed on to Dr. Leonard M. Elstad, who-like Hall-had received his master's degree from Gallaudet.
 Elstad served as president for 24 years, from 1945 - 1969.